Skip navigation

 Here the Court upheld a 4-level sentencing enhancement, pursuant to U.S.S.G. § 2G2.2(b)(3), for possession of materials that portrayed “sadistic or masochistic conduct” despite the absence of any expert testimony that the conduct in question was sadistic.

-The defendant in this case, Randy Kimler, was convicted of receiving, possessing and …
+The defendant in this case, Randy Kimler, was convicted of receiving, …

 U.S. v.
 Adams, No. 02-50196 (9th Cir.)
 (343 F.3d 1024) (September 10, 2003) (Judge Richard C. Tallman)